 The Board recognises the importance of sound internal control and risk management practices for good corporate governance.
-For the financial year under review, the Group had in place a system of internal control and had established an on-going process of reviewing, identifying, evaluating and managing significant risks faced by the Group.
+For the financial year under review, the Group had in place a system of internal control in accordance with Section 167A of the Companies Act, 2016 and had established an on-going process of reviewing, identifying, evaluating, and managing significant risks faced by the Group.

-The system of internal control and the process of risk management are reviewed regularly by the Board with the assistance of the Audit Committee, Internal Audit Department and all relevant personnel of the Group through a combination of key processes.
+The system of internal control and the process of risk management are reviewed regularly by the Board with the assistance of the Audit Committee, Internal Audit Department, and all relevant personnel of the Group through a combination of key processes.

 As there are limitations inherent in any systems of internal control, therefore, it shall be noted that the controls are designed to mitigate risks but not eliminating all the present and future risks.
-Furthermore, it shall also be noted that systems of internal control can only provide reasonable but not absolute assurance against material misstatements, frauds and losses.
+Furthermore, it shall also be noted that systems of internal control can only provide reasonable but not absolute assurance against material misstatements, frauds, and losses.